 But if you cannot show on paper that you are earning money from your business and paying taxes on that income, you will have difficulty getting a mortgage.

-Your mortgage application for an FHA loan will require you to show that you are working and that you have a sufficient net income to pay your bills, including your mortgage.
+Your FHA loan application will require you to show that you are working and that you have a sufficient net income to pay your bills, including your mortgage.

 #2 Reduce Business Deductions